Best Online MLIS Programs 2026 | ALA-Accredited Master’s

 Factors considered

-• Graduation and retention rates at the institution
+• Institutional graduation and retention rates

-• Online delivery format and scheduling flexibility
+• Program delivery and flexibility

 Data sources